We believe that investing to prepare for retirement and investing in retirement should be kept simple.

 The Sure Retirement Newsletter gives you access to our best 4%+ yielding investment ideas each month.
 It always publishes on the 2nd Sunday of the month.

-If you would benefit from finding quality income investments to build your retirement or pre-retirement portfolio, then don’t miss this opportunity to start your 7 day free trial of The Sure Retirement Newsletter.
+If you would benefit from finding quality income investments to build your retirement or pre-retirement portfolio, then don’t miss this opportunity to start your 7 day free trial of the Dividend Pro Plan.
+You will instantly receive the newest Sure Retirement Newsletter, and much more, when you start your free trial.

-Your free trial of The Sure Retirement Newsletter is covered by our member friendly Golden Rule Commitment terms.
+Your free trial of Dividend Pro Plan is covered by our member friendly Golden Rule Commitment terms.

 Please email firstname.lastname@example.org if you have any questions.
 We look forward to hearing from you.